It’s one of the most common questions/complaints I get…

 “It seems unbelievable, but most of the resumes we got were poorly formatted and had typos.
 What are they thinking?
 Also, it was shocking to me how many people had no idea about basic business and accounting concepts like enterprise value and working capital.
 Even more shocking was how many students claimed their ignorance was understandable because their university did not have a business program.”

-Despite how competitive it is at bulge brackets and how few places are hiring, it’s still worth remembering that the majority of applicants don’t even get the basics right… and at true regional boutiques, you run into even fewer interviewees who know their stuff 100%.
+But despite how competitive it is, it’s still worth remembering that the majority of applicants don’t even get the basics right… and at true regional boutiques, you run into even fewer interviewees who know their stuff 100%.

-It goes back to a point we made months ago: don’t overestimate the competition.
+It goes back to one of my favorite points: don’t overestimate the competition.

 2. The Guy Who Couldn’t Take No for an Answer: Avoid “Jack Bauer”-Style Networking

 This story comes from a friend who works at a boutique outside the US.
 This was an in-person story, so I’ll quote my friend as accurately as possible:

 “I had one guy who requested an informational meeting with me… so we met for coffee once.
 I could tell that he didn’t know that much, and during the meeting he was trying way too hard to impress me rather than just being himself.
 I told him we weren’t hiring anyone at the moment, but he kept pressing me for more meetings.

 Within 2 weeks, he had emailed me about 5 times asking if I was free for more informational interviews.
 By the 5th email I basically stopped responding to him.”

 Lessons Learned: Persistence is good… to a certain degree.
 You have to read your contacts and decide who likes you, who is open to further discussions, and who doesn’t want to have anything to do with you.